eloylp/goomerang/README.md

 We can appreciate the `Subscribe(topic string)`, `Publish(topic string, msg *message.Message)` and `Unsubscribe(topic string)` interfaces.
 This three calls will send a command to the server.
 After that the server will accomplish the required operation.

-From the server side API, theres also a method `Publish(topic string, msg *message.Message)` is provided.
+From the server side API, there's also a method `Publish(topic string, msg *message.Message)`:

 ```go
 package main